shreyasvispute/gas-rush/readme.md

 npm start
 ```

-To run the Docker Image run:
+A Dockerfile is included in the deployment, To run it:

 ```
 docker-compose build